tlelievre26/distraction-desktop/.github/pull_request_template.md

 ## What is this PR introducing?

 ## What components of our system does this change impact?
+Which core feature is this relevant to?

 ## Does this change depend on any other unmerged PRs?
 Link them here if so.

 ## Pre-commit to-do list